 Garmin Enduro 3

-The ultimate expedition watch with 120-hour GPS tracking (320hr solar), 36-day smartwatch battery (90 days solar), full TopoActive maps on titanium frame at only 63 grams.
+The ultimate expedition watch with 120-hour GPS (320hr solar), 36-day smartwatch battery (90 days solar), and titanium construction at only 63 grams.

 Our Verdict